-Ransomware is a form of malware which prevents access to your files and documents, or even to your entire systems until a sum of money is paid to the attackers.
+Ransomware is a form of malware which can prevent access to your files and documents, or even to your entire systems until a sum of money is paid to the attackers.
 Your documents and systems are essentially held hostage by cyber-criminals demanding payment, usually in BitCoins.

-This is a an extremely effective and direct attack for cybercriminals and is why we are seeing so many ransomware attacks occurring recently against individuals and businesses.
+Ransomware is a an extremely effective and direct attack for cyber criminals and is why we are seeing so many ransomware attacks occurring recently against individuals and businesses.

 Types of Ransomware